-Some time has passed since I attended this year's Intelligent Content Conference (ICC2013) in San Francisco.
-At this year's gathering, I delivered a featured presentation as part of the closing plenary session called "Professional Publishing: Intelligent eBooks for Working Professionals" (the slides are embedded below).
+Some time has passed since I attended this year's Intelligent Content Conference (2013) in San Francisco.
+At this year's gathering, I delivered a featured presentation as part of the closing plenary session called "Professional Publishing: Intelligent eBooks for Working Professionals" (the slides are provided below).
 This proved to be an interesting topic because it touched upon the very practical question of how to create genuinely useful eBooks for working professionals.
 It was also an interesting topic because it opened the door to a discussion about what professionals really do and therefore what they really need from the information reference tools that figure so prominently in their day-to-day work.
 And delivering the presentation proved to be an interesting challenge because it would seek to tackle all this, and incorporate a demonstration of a working solution, in thirty minutes or less.

 In setting the stage for this presentation, we start by shining a light on a specialized community of professionals who spend almost every minute of every day interacting with voluminous documents and doing so at a level of detail and precision that borders on the unbelievable.
 These professionals provide help to institutional customers who need to align their business practices with an increasingly byzantine array of regulations and laws.
 When working with customers, these specialists have become accustomed to lugging large boxes filled with tomes so that they can consult various acts, regulations and cases.
 And to make matters worse, these specialists also find themselves spending a lot of time corresponding with colleagues within their firm and across their industry to establish responses to challenges as they arise.
 It is ultimately a story about a community of professionals who have clearly reached the limit of what can be done when working with hardcopy documents.